Search | Directories | Reference Tools

 BIOL 432 Marine Invertebrate Zoology (9) NSc

 Comparative morphology and biology of marine invertebrates with emphasis on field and laboratory studies.
 Representatives of all major and most minor phyla are collected, observed live, and studied in detail.
 Taken at Friday Harbor Laboratories.
-Not open for credit to students who have taken BIOL 434.
+Cannot be taken if credit received for BIOL 434.
+Course overlaps with: FISH 310.
 Offered: jointly with FHL 432; S.

 View course details in MyPlan: BIOL 432